ManuRosales/manurosales.github.io/_projects/en/diario-de-um-crime.markdown

 ---
 title: DIÁRIO DE UM CRIME - Manu Rosales - Musician, composer, producer and teacher
+description: The Diary of a Crime talks about borders, between inside and outside, Me and the World, the legal and the illegal, normality and craziness.
+Borders, in this sense, are not only geographi- cal or political.
+Borders are bodies, languages, dreams, beliefs.
+Everything that, possibly, is linking us but also sometimes hurting, keeping us at distance.
+It is an intimate, intermediary space that allows passages.
 smallHeroTitle: DIÁRIO DE UM CRIME
 smallHeroTitle-color: "#999999"
 backgroundImage: "/uploads/diario.png"